afeins19/obsdian/classNotes/Research/Pytorch.md

 h = torch.matmul(x, W)
 ```

-The behavior depends on the dimensionality of the tensors as follows:
+The behavior of `matmul()` depends on the dimensionality of the tensors as follows:

 - If both tensors are 1-dimensional, the dot product (scalar) is returned.